 What kind of businesses is Seller Fulfilled Prime for?

 Retailers might stock thousands of product lines, which means they are likely to be in hot competition with countless other businesses.
-Having the Prime badge on their products can help them leapfrog their competitors and win the Buy Box, making a huge difference to sales.
+Having the Prime badge on their products can help them leapfrog their competitors and win the Buy Box, which makes a huge difference to sales.

 That’s not to say that other types of sellers won’t reap rewards from SFP.
-It can also benefit brand owners who are already doing their own shipping to consumers, and even new brands who have built up their businesses using Amazon alone, but who now want to be multichannel sellers.
+It can benefit brand owners who are already managing their own shipping to consumers.
+It can even benefit new brands who have built up their businesses using Amazon alone, but who now want to be multichannel sellers.